 Canada‘s crime hotspots are concentrated in the west and along the US border, with Halifax in Nova Scotia the only eastern coast city to be listed in the country‘s crime top 10.

-As Canada‘s biggest ski resort and the site of the 2010 Winter Olympics, Whistler-Blackcomb is a must for many tourists.
-The huge population of ex-patriot workers and visitors can often make you feel like you never left home.
+As Canada‘s biggest ski resort, Whistler-Blackcomb is a must for many visitors.
+The huge population of ex-patriot workers and travelers can often make you feel like you never left home.
 Banff shares the same great slopes and après-party atmosphere.

-With the bulk of their populations made up of tourists and transient workers looking to have a good time, both major resorts are largely free of serious crime.
+With the bulk of their populations made up of travelers and transient workers looking to have a good time, both major resorts are largely free of serious crime.

 Despite this, the abundance of expensive gear and clothing is too tempting for some.
 Skis, boards, boots and jackets are all easy to lift, so don‘t be too trusting or careless with yours.